 Virtual reality is becoming a cost-effective way to train new employees or current staff training on new equipment or working on advanced certifications.

 For instance, Tauris McBride, founder of Tauris Tech, uses VR training to prepare his students for the New York City Refrigeration license exam.
-Check out his training simulator on Youtube.
+Check out his

 Using virtual simulators, you can walk technicians through the installation and troubleshooting of new equipment, and larger groups can train at once with less equipment needed.
 As reported by HVACInsider, “VR minimizes the risk and cost because attendees can use virtual components before migrating to real materials.”

 Equipment and HVAC business software will continue to evolve as new technology gains momentum.
 But with it comes new opportunities for improved professional training and customer service.

 is rated the #1 software to run your HVAC, Plumbing, Electrical, Carpet Cleaning and other home service businesses.
 Our features allow you to schedule and dispatch jobs, get booked online, send invoice and receive payment within minutes whether if you are in the office or out in the field.
 This comprehensive software can help you grow revenue by 30% in one year and save up to 500 hours a year.
 Join all the other successful home service businesses who have already started and